scrapy/scrapyd/docs/config.rst

   -  ``scrapyd.poller.QueuePoller``.
 When using the default :ref:`application` and :ref:`launcher` values:

     -  The launcher adds :ref:`max_proc` capacity at startup, and one capacity each time a Scrapy process ends.
-    -  The :ref:`application` starts a timer so that, every :ref:`poll_interval` seconds, a job starts if there's capacity: that is, if the number of Scrapy processes that are running is less than the :ref:`max_proc` value.
+    -  The :ref:`application` starts a timer so that, every :ref:`poll_interval` seconds, jobs start if there's capacity: that is, if the number of Scrapy processes that are running is less than the :ref:`max_proc` value.

   -  Implement your own, using the ``IPoller`` interface